hosseinmd/starkString/README.md

 ### Chainable using

-You can use all of the functions together with one StarkString instance (in v0.3).
+You can use all of the functions together with one StarkString instance.

 Example:
 ```javascript